Dr. Michael Conrad

 Director and Project Founder

-Ludmilla Edinger manages all transcriptions, social media, and archiving for the Indian Point Heritage Project.
+Ludmilla Edinger managed all transcriptions, social media, and archiving for the Indian Point Heritage Project from 2020 to 2021.
 She has a bachelors in history with a minor in Hudson Valley Regional Studies from Marist College.
 She also has an associates degree in Liberal Arts from SUNY Ulster.
 Raised in the Hudson Valley, Ludmilla focuses on the social history of the region.
 She has previously worked with the Macdonald DeWitt library in their local history room and volunteered with the Ashokan Center to teach colonial history.

 Chief Contributor and Project Advisor